timothy-gregg/counterpoint_blog/_posts/2018-07-24-blog-is-born.md

 After a bit of fiddling, I’ve got my new blog up and running.
 This site will serve as a clearing house for my journalism, research, and weird philosophical musings.
 Mostly I’ll be exploring Australian politics through an analytical lens.

 I called the site Counterpoint because I hope it will provide a unique perspective on current affairs.
-I’m inspired by sites like [FiveThirtyEight](http://fivethirtyeight.com){:target="_blank"} and the Guardian Datablog.
-I think we need more data journalism in the Australian conversation.
+I’m inspired by sites like [FiveThirtyEight](http://fivethirtyeight.com){:target="_blank"} and the [Guardian Datablog](https://www.theguardian.com/data){:target="_blank"}.
+I reckon we need more data journalism in the Australian conversation.

 Data journalism?
 ---